ADerycke/QTQt-tools/README.md

   - if you are working on MacOS, the code properly work on it but i'm not able to generate a bundle/application that work.
 So if you can do it don't hesitate to contact me !

 *limitation ?*

-By now i don't work with a vertical profile, so it's not gonna show properly results of a this kind of data.
-Same for Ar/Ar or 4/3He analyses.
+By now i don't work with Ar/Ar or 4/3He analyses, so it's not gonna show properly results of a this kind of data.